 An application package only consumes packages but doesn’t itself get reused.

-To turn your app into an application package so it can use other packages, you just need to give it a pubspec
+To turn your app into an application package so it can use other packages, you just need to give it a pubspec.

 The simplest possible pubspec just contains the name of the package.